freeformpdx/pollard/txt/devnotes.md

 ## 10/23
 - XX search state should be obvious
-- 00 no results found state
+- XX no results found state
+- XX label info from spotify API

 # ROLLING TO DO

-- 00 label info from spotify API??

 - FIX SHIT UI
 	- 00 imgs on song/selectedSong xs && sm+